 Application Areas:

-Reflexology: Primarily focused on the feet and hands, but can also involve the ears and face.
+Reflexology: This primarily covers the feet and hands, although it also includes the ears and face.

 Acupressure: Can be applied all over the body, wherever the acupoints are located.